 Psychopomp can bring back your Bad Luck Albatross too if you’re lucky, and Shadowy Figure is another way to copy it when it’s already on board.
 Reliquary Prime (and Reliqiuary of Souls) is strong when you're resurrecting things too, and if you end up failing to get the Bad Luck Albatross coming in constantly, it's well worth having this super-strong backup.

 Late Game: Later on in the game, your opponent should hopefully be running low on fuel.
 Their deck filled to the brim with 1/1 albatross, they’ll be on their last legs.
 Rub salt in the wound with your big ticket cards - Mass Resurrection and Catrina Muerte.
 These give you the chance for even more Bad Luck Albatross, but also allow you to raise from the dead other strong minions like more Catrina Muertes and Convincing Infiltrators.

 Reliquary of Souls, if you can get a few copies resurrected, can protect you from fatigue for a bit longer too if necessary.

 Below is our guide on what to keep in your opening hand when playing Albatross Priest.

 1. Bad Luck Albatross obviously needs to be there.
-At 3 mana (and with good stats!) you can get it into your resurrection pool, or start duplicating it if your opponent can’t handle it.
+At 3 mana (and with good stats!) you can get it into your resurrection pool, or start duplicating it if your opponent can’t immediately kill it.

 Albatross Priest tips, combos and synergies

-Below are some tips for how to best play Albatross Priest in the upcoming Descent of Dragons meta:
+Below are some tips for how to best play Albatross Priest in the upcoming Ashes of Outland meta: